 How to Prevent Oral Cancer

-While there’s no certain way to prevent oral cancer, there are some things you can do to reduce your risk, including:
+While there’s no proven way to prevent oral cancer, there are a few preventative measures you can take to reduce your risk, including:

 - Do not use tobacco of any kind.